-I hope I made this tutoriasl clear enough to give you good indication on how to proceed about editing compressed graphics.
+I hope I made this tutorial clear enough to give you good indication on how to proceed about editing compressed graphics.
 If you ever got a compression error due to lack of space, there is no simple trick: you either relocate the GFX which require code modifications or make your graphic take less space once compressed.
+If you want more info on the compression algorithm, it is available in FF6LE source or in this pearl script.